 - Physical Education Requirement Posted: 1/07

-All PEP grant recipients must implement programs that help students make progress toward meeting their state standards for physical education.
-In addition, these programs must undertake 1) instruction in healthy eating habits and good nutrition, and 2) physical fitness activities that include at least one of the following:
+Grant recipients must implement programs that help students make progress toward meeting their state standards for physical education.
+In addition, these programs must undertake the following: 1) instruction in healthy eating habits and good nutrition, and 2) physical fitness activities that include at least one of the following:

 - fitness education and assessment to help students understand, improve, or maintain their physical well-being